serafinon/AKAI-APC-Key-25-Ableton-Midi-Remote-Script/README.md

 - undo actions
 - duplicate clips

+Differences from <a href="https://github.com/lakoske/AKAI-APC-Key-25-Ableton-Midi-Remote-Script">Lakoske script</a> :
+Updated 5 rows mode with bug fixed and duplicate clip function available.
+This works on Ableton 11.

 New Shortcuts for APC 25 (Edited by Niccolò Serafino):

 Clip functions:
 | | |
 |------------------------------|------------------|
 | One press                    | Record/Play Clip |